 What is glue ear?

-Glue ear occurs when the space behind the ear drum (middle ear) is filled with fluid.
-The fluid can be thick and sticky which is why it's called glue ear.
+Glue ear happens when the middle ear (the space behind the ear drum) is filled with fluid.
+The fluid can be thick and sticky, like glue.
+That's why it is called glue ear.
 Glue ear can affect one or both ears.
-It often follows an ear infection or can occur on its own.
+It often follows an ear infection or can happen on its own.

 Why is glue ear a problem?

-Normal hearing relies on the space behind the ear drum (middle ear) being full of air.
-When this air is replaced by fluid, it is harder for the ear drum to vibrate and carry the noise vibrations to the inner ear.
+For children to hear normally, their middle ear needs to be full of air.
+When there is fluid instead of air, it is harder for the ear drum to vibrate and carry the noise vibrations to the inner ear.
 This makes it harder for your child to hear.
-If both ears have fluid, your child's hearing can be significantly reduced.
-Hearing loss for prolonged periods of time during the early years may affect speech and language development.
-See:
+If both ears contain fluid, your child's hearing can be significantly reduced.
+Young children who have hearing loss for long periods can have problems with their speech and language development.

 What puts my child at risk of getting glue ear?

 The risk factors for glue ear are the same as for ear infections.
-See the page on ear infections (particularly the sections 'Who gets ear infections?' and 'What puts my child at risk of getting ear infections?').
+See the page on ear infections - in detail.

 What are the signs and symptoms of glue ear?

-Children with glue ear are not unwell and may have few symptoms other than hearing loss - the most important symptom.
-Often, glue ear is only found when your child is being examined for something completely different.
+Children with glue ear are not usually unwell.
+Their only symptom may be hearing loss.
+Your child may fail a hearing test.
+Or, your doctor may discover glue ear when they are checking your child for another reason.
 It is always a good idea for you to make sure your family doctor checks your children's ears at every opportunity.

-The extent of hearing loss in children with glue ear can vary but the average hearing loss is similar to trying to hear with ear plugs in place.
-Sounds are muffled.
+The amount of hearing loss in children with glue ear varies.
+For your child, it can be like trying to hear with ear plugs in place - sounds are muffled.

 Reduced hearing may cause behaviour problems such as a lack of concentration or attention.
 Children may feel irritable if they keep missing out on what others are saying.
 Problems with speech and language development could be a sign of glue ear.